Jordan Walsh

-Early life and high school
+Early life and high school career

-Walsh grew up in Desoto, Texas and initially attended Faith Family Academy in Dallas, Texas.
+Walsh grew up in DeSoto, Texas and initially attended Faith Family Academy in Dallas, Texas.
 He averaged 18 points, 11 rebounds, five assists, 2.4 steals and 2.3 blocks per game and was named class 4A All-State as a junior.
 Walsh transferred to Link Academy in Branson, Missouri prior to the start of his senior year.
 He averaged 15.3 points, 7.2 rebounds, and 3.1 assists in his only season at Link.
 Walsh was selected to play in the 2022 McDonald's All-American Boys Game during the season.